Start Here

 No false promises.
 We won’t pretend this is easy or quick.
 Constitutional-level reform takes 8-25 years.
 But “difficult and slow” is better than “impossible.”

 No tribal signaling.
 We’re not coding ourselves as left or right, red or blue.
 Structural dysfunction hurts everyone.
+The solutions work regardless of which party you prefer.

 Actual engineering.
 We show our work.
 Every claim is sourced.
 Every argument is logical.
 Every trade-off is acknowledged.
 This isn’t ideology pretending to be analysis.